bisratlike/flutter-2024-proj/README.md

-# Ankelba Volunteer Management  System
+# Ankelba Volunteer Management  APP

 Welcome to the Volunteers Management System repository!
 This mobile app system aims to connect volunteers with volunteer opportunities and simplify the management of volunteer programs.
 It provides a user-friendly interface for administrators and volunteers to interact with the platform.
 With the Volunteer Booking System, administrators can create, update, and manage volunteer opportunities, while volunteers can browse and book these opportunities.